-In 2.0 version, the latest Ethereum virtual machine version has been introduced for supporting Solidity 0.5 version.
-At the same time, the EVMC extension framework is introduced for supporting the expansion of different virtual machine engines.
+The 2.0 version supports the latest Ethereum virtual machine version Solidity 0.5 version.
+At the same time, it introduces the EVMC extension framework for supporting the expansion of different virtual machine engines.

 The underlying internal integration supports interpreter virtual machines.
-It can be extended to support the virtual machines such as WASM/JIT in the future.
+It can be extended to support virtual machines such as WASM/JIT in the future.